near/community/meetings/rpc-wg.md

 # RPC Work Group Agenda and Notes
 This thread contains agenda and/or summary of the regular RPC sync meeting.
 Please propose agenda items through the PRs and Issues.

+# 10.09.2020

+## Current focus

+* Indexer: Bohdan K: Some issues around local receipts (dicovered [the hard way] via the Indexer for Wallet, which is now a blocker); we missed the concept of local receipts, so had to find out how to deal with them (clarified by Eugeny K).
+Vlad F: We have two projects on the table: Indexer for Wallet and Indexer for Wallet + NEAR Indexer framework.
+* Rosetta API: Vlad F: Data API PR is merged into master and the partner is already experimenting with it (syncing the blocks, and testing the API).
+Construction API implementation is 80% done (the public interfaces are fully defined and the missing part is the implementation of mapping of Rosetta Operations -> NEAR Actions and back)
+* JSONRPC: `EXPERIMENTAL_genesis_records` API is ready to be removed from nearcore to free up RAM that is taken by the genesis records.
+It is just a matter of a PR.

+## Discussions

+* How to deal with "local receipts"?
+Eugeny K: local receipts are never recorded in a chunk even if they "arrive" (Incomming Receipts) not in the same block as the transaction.
+* What is "circulating supply"?
+(It was brought up by Erik in Slack as "It’s a requirement to get listed on CoinGecko and I suspect they’re not the only ones who want a simple endpoint to grab this from".)
+Max Z will clarify the requirements

 # 03.09.2020

 ## Current focus